By Gary M. White, MD

 FFA does occur in men [JAAD 2017;77;683].
 Loss of sideburns and facial hair is seen in men.

 Chronic marginal traction alopecia may be difficult to distinguish.
 A biopsy may be necessary.

 No therapy has been proven to alter the course of the disease.
 Stabilization or prevention of progression is usually the goal.
+One retrospective study found that patients treated with 0.3% tacrolimus were more likely to stabilize in 3 months compared with patients treated with clobetasol/betamethasone [JAAD 2018;78;203].
 It is a little hard to know what to recommend with regard to topical, leave-on cosmetic products and in particular sunscreens.
 Given the above cited studies on the association, should patients be counseled to minimize or completely avoid topical cosmetic products in the affected areas?
 Hopefully, more studies in the future will address this.
 As noted above, low dose isotretinoin can minimize the appearance of the facial papules.

 Treatments listed below may be considered.